 What Size to Cut Out the Circles

 Then, re-roll the scraps and roll them out one time.
-In total, you should be able to get 10-12 circles.
+In total, you should be able to get 8-12 circles, depending on what size you make them.

-If the filling is leaking out when you are forming it, use a little bit less next time.
-I found ⅓ cup filling to be the perfect amount, but you might need to play around with it.
+If the filling is leaking out when you are forming it, use a little bit less for the next one.
+I found ยผ cup filling to be the perfect amount, but you might need to play around with it.

 Pasties traditionally have a crimped edge.
 This serves both a decorative purpose, but it also helps ensure that the pastry doesn't open up and leak out during the baking process.